Client SBB Immobilien

 Planning 2018-2021

-Realization 2022-2024
+Realization 2022-2025

 Show project info

-With Bern railway station operating at full capacity, the expansion program planned by owners SBB Immobilien included the construction of a new station entrance.
-Located in the Bubenberg Centre, it now provides the station with two separate access points: one on Bahnhofplatz and the other on Bubenbergplatz.
-The new building has eight floors above ground and three below and forms a coherent whole in terms of both facade design and massing with the existing BBZ 8 building.
-A new, column-free gateway entrance, open and generously proportioned, now guides pedestrians down into the underground station a set of steps and escalators.
+The new structure has eight floors above ground and three below and forms a coherent whole in terms of both facade design and massing with the existing Bubenbergzentrum 8 building.
+Two interlocking rectangular volumes shape the basic geometry of the newbuild, which occupies a sensitive corner site.
+A column-free gateway entrance on Hirschgraben, open and generously proportioned, guides pedestrians down a set of steps and escalators and directly into the underground station.

-The three underground levels are built within the existing volume.
-Vertical load transfer below ground is achieved by means of new reinforced concrete walls and columns inside the building and the existing external walls.
-Since the arrangement of the columns and load-bearing walls – and so the load on the base slab – in the new building differs from the previous configuration, new individual and strip footings are provided beneath the new columns and reinforced concrete walls.
+Three reinforced concrete cores and the reinforced concrete wall adjacent to the BBZ 8 building provide bracing against horizontal forces due to wind and seismic activity.
+Since the arrangement of the columns and load-bearing walls – and so the load on the base slab – in the new building differs from the previous configuration, new individual and strip footings have been provided beneath the new columns and reinforced concrete walls.

 Schnetzer Puskas Ingenieure